thechinedu/source/src/posts/2019-01-27-hello-world.md

 Oh, the customary hello world post.
 “Hello, world” was the first set of words I typed in-between html paragraph tags when I started learning to code.
+I had spent the better parts of th...

+Oh, the customary hello world post.
+“Hello, world” was the first set of words I typed in-between html paragraph tags when I started learning to code.
 I had spent the better parts of the day manually copying every bit of information I could find on w3schools into my notebook (an actual book and not the computer) and by evening, I was ready to put all I had written down on paper into practice